-CompassionRespect for Diversity
+Respect for Diversity

-These shared values are encompassed in the COUNTY Strategic Plan, which includes the five following goals: 1) Service Excellence, 2) Workforce Excellence, 3) Organizational Effectiveness, 4) Fiscal Responsibility, and 5) Children and Families' Well-Being.
-Improving the well-being of children and families requires coordination, collaboration, and integration of services across functional and jurisdictional boundaries, by and between COUNTY departments/agencies, and community and contracting partners.
+These shared values are encompassed in the County Strategic Plan's eight goals: 1) Service Excellence; 2) Workforce Excellence; 3) Organizational Effectiveness; 4) Fiscal Responsibility; 5) Children and Families' Well-Being; 6) Community Services; 7) Health and Mental Health; and 8) Public Safety.
+Improving the well-being of children and families requires coordination, collaboration, and integration of services across functional and jurisdictional boundaries, by and between County departments/agencies, and community and contracting partners.

-The basic conditions that represent the well-being we seek for all children and families in Los Angeles COUNTY are delineated in the following five outcomes, adopted by the Board of Supervisors in January 1993.
+The basic conditions that represent the well-being we seek for all children and families in Los Angeles County are delineated in the following five outcomes, adopted by the Board of Supervisors in January 1993.

 - Good Health;

 - Economic Well-Being;

 - Safety and Survival;

-- · Emotional and Social Well-Being; and
+- Emotional and Social Well-Being; and

 - Education and Workforce Readiness.

-Recognizing no single strategy - in isolation - can achieve the COUNTY'S outcomes of well-being for children and families, consensus has emerged among COUNTY and community leaders that making substantial improvements in integrating the COUNTY'S health and human services system is necessary to significantly move toward achieving these outcomes.
-The COUNTY has also established the values and goals for guiding this effort to integrate the health and human services delivery system.
+Recognizing no single strategy - in isolation - can achieve the County's outcomes of well-being for children and families, consensus has emerged among County and community leaders that making substantial improvements in integrating the County's health and human services system is necessary to significantly move toward achieving these outcomes.
+The County has also established the values and goals for guiding this effort to integrate the health and human services delivery system: